kelvinlouis/ip6-chatbot/data/nlu/nlu_training_generated.md

 - No, I'm good
 - No, I don't think so
 - Not today
+- Maybe not
+- Absolutely not
+- No, I'm sorry
+- I'm sorry, but no
+- nope
+- No thank you
+- No man
+- no
+- No thanks
+- No, I'm good
+- No, I don't think so
+- Not today
+- Maybe not
+- Absolutely not
+- No, I'm sorry
+- I'm sorry, but no
+- nope
+- No thank you
+- No man
+- no
+- No thanks
+- No, I'm good
+- No, I don't think so
+- Not today

 ## intent:disagree
+- That doesn't sound good
+- Hm, doesn't seem good
+- Not great
+- I don't like it
+- That doesn't work
+- That doesn't sound good
+- Hm, doesn't seem good
+- Not great
+- I don't like it
+- That doesn't work
+- That doesn't sound good
+- Hm, doesn't seem good
+- Not great
+- I don't like it
+- That doesn't work
 - That doesn't sound good
 - Hm, doesn't seem good
 - Not great